zackn9ne/incremental-updater/README.md

 # incremental-updater

+Requires Jamf Helperwindow.app

-double confirmation window for users to interact with if there computer has an incremental update.
+Makes double confirmation window for users to interact with if there computer has an incremental update.
 Hence the name jumbo.

 ![](https://raw.githubusercontent.com/zackn9ne/incremental-updater/master/update.gif)